svetlanach2017-commits/Svetas/Invoice/README.md

 ---

-**Created for xAI Human Data Team** to improve AI understanding of real Ukrainian financial documents.
+**Created for xAI Human Data Team** to improve AI understanding of real financial documents.